Neotron-Compute/Neotron-BMC/neotron-bmc-pico/README.md

 Note that in the above table, the UART signals are wired as _Data Terminal Equipment (DTE)_ (i.e. like a PC, not like a Modem).
 Connect the NMBC *UART Transmit Output* pin to the *Input* pin of something like an FTDI TTL-232R-3V3 cable.

-This hardware design should also be pin-compatible with the following SoCs (although this firmware may need changes):
+This design should also be pin-compatible with the following SoCs (although this firmware may need changes):

+* STM32F031K6Tx
 * STM32F042K4Tx
 * STM32F042K6Tx
 * STM32L071KBTx